WRN Newsletter

 That’s when we learned police attempted to get the search warrant to the house, but Chisholm’s office put a stop to it.

-The victim, Eddie Knox.
+The victim, eddie knox.

 We spoke to the shooting victim, who says that the DA’s office told him police went to the brothers’ mother’s house to look for Addison way back in January.
 He says that three other family members of Johnson/Addison also knew Addison was being sought by police for shooting him and expressed doubt that Johnson did not find out.
 You can read more about that here.
 “It ran through the family that he shot me,” Knox told Wisconsin Right Now, the only media outlet to seek an interview with him.